PittUnkauf/alpaca-sma-trading-algo/README.md

 # alpaca-sma-trading-algo
 A simple moving average trading algorithm using Alpaca and Alpha Vantage API.
-You can deploy this alogrithm on Heroku.
+You can deploy this algorithm on Heroku.